BitBagCommerce/SyliusPayUPlugin/README.md

 This plugin integrated [PayU payments](https://www.payu.pl/) with Sylius based applications.
 After installing it you should be able to create a payment method for PayU gateway and enable its payments in your web store.

+## Support

+Do you want us to customize this plugin for your specific needs?
+Write us an email on mikolaj.krol@bitbag.pl 💻

 ## Installation

 ```bash